Black hole - neutron star mergers: The first mass gap and kilonovae: Conclusions

 \section{Conclusions}

-We have performed a suite of binary evolution calculations to model the local Universe population of BH-NS mergers.
-Such mergers are gravitational-wave sources and potentially they can also produce EM emission (e.g., kilonova).
-They are also interesting in the context of existence (or lack thereof) of the first mass gap, the dearth of compact objects (whether they are NSs or BHs) in the mass range $\sim 2-5\msun$.
-At present, it seems like EM observations are beginning to place some compact objects in this mass range \citep{cromartie2019very,thompson2019noninteracting}, and the same is found for GW LIGO/Virgo detections \citep{gw190814}.
-However, there is still no clear evidence that a BH-NS system was found.
-Our predictions may be summarized as follows:
+We performed a suite of binary evolution calculations to model a population of BH-NS mergers.
+Such mergers are gravitational wave sources and can potentially also produce EM emission (e.g., kilonova, short GRB).
+They are also interesting in the context of existence (or inexistence) of the FMG, the dearth of compact objects (whether they are NSs or BHs) in the mass range $\sim 2-5\msun$.
+At present, it seems that EM observations are beginning to place some compact objects in this mass range \citep{cromartie2019very,thompson2019noninteracting}, and the same is found for GW LIGO/Virgo detections \citep{gw190814}.
+Our study may be summarized as follows: